vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > God had said to them certain words, His words, the expression of His mind, His thought concerning them. *If they had received those words, had retained those words and the thoughts of God in those words, whose mind would they have retained?
 God’s.* When this other one, Satan, came and told them other words, expressing his thoughts and the product of his mind and they accepted that and yielded to that: then whose thoughts did they receive and whose mind did they receive?
 {% ct "A.T.
 Jones, The Third Angel's Message (1893), p.
 153" %}

+Satan's mind was the mind of self, of self-exaltation and self-absorption.
+Note that the pronoun "I" is used five times in {% rf 'Isaiah 14:13-14' false %}. {% rf 'Ezekiel 28:17' false %} is also revealing: "Thine heart was lifted up because of thy beauty, thou hast corrupted thy wisdom by reason of thy brightness."
+His beauty corrupted his heart with pride and perverted his thinking.
+His thoughts were no longer anchored in reality.

+> “What he was came from God.
+But *Lucifer gave himself credit for all that he was* ...
+Did he not in that count himself as self-existent—in fact put himself in the place of God? ... when he came to our first parents and they received of that mind, what mind was that?
+The mind of self, ... and *the same ambition was set before them that he set before himself* ...”
+{% ct "A.T.
+Jones, The Third Angel's Message (1893), p.
+154" %}

+Eve fell into the same trap.
+Because she was not around when God had created the earth and everything in it, when God told her and Adam that He was their Creator, they had to trust Him, though God would have given them plenty of evidence, for He never asks for blind faith {% rf 'Hebrews 11:1' %}.
+This trust, however, was disrupted when the serpent lured Eve into a conversation with him.
+His devious questions likely caused her to wonder if she was self-existent after all, or perhaps the forbidden tree could make her self-existent if she was not already.

+## What was Satan's reply to Eve?

 > And the serpent said unto the woman, *Ye shall not surely die*: For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil.
 {% ct 'Genesis 3:4-5' %}